acentswap/docs2-wiki/get-started/connection-guide.md

 ### Chrome and Firefox

 1. Open Binance Chain Wallet and click on the network selector at the top.
 The default network will be Binance Chain.
-Choose **BNB Smart Chain** from the list.
+Choose **Acent Mainnet** from the list.

 ![](<../.gitbook/assets/image (88).png>)